planetlabs/planet-client-python/docs/get-started/sync-client-quick-start.md

 Use the `order_request` module to build an order request, and then use the `orders.create_order()` method to place the order.

 Orders take time to process.
-You can use the `orders.wait()` method to wait for the order to be ready, and then use the `orders.download()` method to download the assets.
+You can use the `orders.wait()` method to wait for the order to be ready, and then use the `orders.download_order()` method to download the assets.

 Warning: running the following code will result in quota usage based on your plan.